DarwinJS/ChocoPackages/openssh/readme.md

 **Note:** If you have tested and this switch is *absolutely required* for your deployment scenario, please file an issue so that I can enhance the code so that this switch is not needed for your scenario.

-# Utility Script Set-SSHKeyPermissions.ps1
-Set-SSHKeyPermissions.ps1 is copied to the SSHD bin folder so that it can be called during install, at any time after install or in a scheduled task.
-It sets read permissions for the SSHD service on all "authorized_keys" files found in any user profile folder.

 # Ancient Version History